At a Glance

 Deadlines: Application and Interview

-Your application is not considered complete without an advising session.
+All qualified applicants must complete an interview for the direct entry nursing program.
 Once the Graduate and Professional Center has received the application materials required above, they forward your file to the School of Nursing.
 A nursing representative will then contact you to set up the advising session before or after the posted deadline depending on your application submission date.